 This gives a historical perspective to the island apart from the fact that it has also been used in producing a TV show known as Expedition Robinson in 1997.

-Tengah Island is among the few islands in Malaysia that have been gazetted as a Marine Park because of its vibrant marine life feature and also the availability of rare special types of fish and corals.
+- Tengah Island is among the few islands in Malaysia that have been gazetted as a Marine Park

 Best Time To Visit Islands In Johor

-The monsoon blows off in December and January, so it is best to stay away from the islands during these two months.
-In practical terms, very few boats would be ready to take you anyway!
+- In practical terms, very few boats would be ready to take you

-Make sure your trip is well organized prior to your traveling dates, to avoid ending up on an island without a place to stay.
+Make sure your trip is well organized prior to your travelling dates, to avoid ending up on an island without a place to stay.

-Every island has its very own specialty, but lucidness and tranquility are found predominant.
+Every island has its very own speciality, but lucidness and tranquillity are found predominant.

 1.)
 Avoid High Tides!

-The major cause of concern when you wish to make the trip over should be the tides, especially during the full moon and the new moon.
+- The major cause for concern when you wish to make the trip over should be the tides, especially during the full moon and the new moon.

 2.)
-If you are travel to Pulau Tioman, Pulau Aur, Pulau Besar, Pulau Pemanggil, Pulau Rawa, Pulau Harimau, Pulau Tengah and Pulau Dayang.
-Please go to Mersing Jetty (local called Jeti Penumpang).
+If you are travel to Pulau Aur, Pulau Besar, Pulau Pemanggil, Pulau Rawa, Pulau Harimau, Pulau Tengah and Pulau Dayang.
+Please go to Mersing Jetty (locals called it Jeti Penumpang).

-3.)
-If you are travel to Pulau Sibu and Pulau Tinggi, please go to Tanjung Leman Jetty.
+4.)
+If you are travelling to Pulau Sibu and Pulau Tinggi, please go to Tanjung Leman Jetty.

-They cater to flexible schedules with booking systems that are user friendly with no booking charges and pre-payments.
-At affordable prices the service provides reliable and well trained drivers, thus ensuring you will have the most memorable holiday.
+The booking systems are user-friendly with no booking charges and pre-payments.
+In addition to their affordable prices, the service provides trusty and well-trained drivers, thus ensuring you arrive at your destination safe and sound.

-The islands off Mersing are pretty well connected to Singapore.
-The easiest option is to travel by road, taking your own car, hiring a van or a taxi or taking a coach.
+The islands off Mersing are pretty well connected to Singapore and the road to Mersing Jetty is convenient to reach by taking a bus.

-The journey takes between 4 and 5 hours to reach Mersing from downtown Singapore, but be ready to expect longer traveling times on busy weekends and holidays, as the crossing of the straight and clearing of immigration will most probably be crowded.
+The journey takes between 3.5 to 4 hours to reach Mersing Jetty from Singapore, but be ready to expect longer travelling times especially on weekends and holidays.
+The clearing in immigration centre at both Singapore and Malaysia will most probably be crowded.